juntao/arenztopia/content/news/Issue 2.md

 ## New Skyscraper Planned
 by Owen Miyazoi

 In downtown Olb City, a realty firm announced a new 96-floor skyscraper.
-It will be the tallest skyscraper in West Arenztopia on it´s completion in October.
+It will be the tallest skyscraper in West Arenztopia on it´s completion in September.

 ## New Resturaunt is HOT!
 by Tony Yuan